b3kN/Riggr/README.md

 The `{riggr-path}/request.js` file provides AJAX/XHR request management.
-Controllers using this must explicitly pass it in using `define`, then can call the `request` method and attach to the returned jQuery XHR object.
+Controllers using this must explicitly pass it in using `define`, then can call the `request` methods and attach to the returned jQuery XHR object.

 Requests use jQuery's `$.ajax()` method but allow for storing and managing common requests.